Roy-lab/drmn_utils/feature_generation_tools/README.md

 This directory contains code for three C++ utilities (aggregateSignalMotifNet, aggregateSignalRegion, and mergeData).
 To run the main example analysis in Example.sh you will need to first compile each of these.
 The first two (aggregateSignalMotifNet, and aggregateSignalRegion) include make files, and mergeData can be compiled with a simple command (g++ Framework.C -g -o mergeData, also noted in the corresponding readme).
 Running the complete analysis presented in Example.sh analysis requires a working matlab and python installation.
 With these requirements met the Example.sh analysis on the included data completes in the time scale of a few minutes.

-### Dorections for preparing the example feature analysis, run with Example.sh
+### Directions for preparing the example feature analysis

 1. Decompress the .tar.xz files in the example_files directory.
 This is noted in the readme file of that directory.
-2. Compile aggregateSignalMotifNet and aggregateSignal programs in the respective aggregateSignalMotifNet and aggregateSignalRegion_noLog directories, respectively with the
+2. Compile aggregateSignalMotifNet and aggregateSignal programs in the respective aggregateSignalMotifNet and aggregateSignalRegion_noLog directories, respectively, with the
 ```
 make
 ```
 command.
-3. Compile the mergeData tool with
+3. Compile the mergeData tool in the merge data directory with
 ```
 g++ Framework.C -g -o mergeData
 ```